 And the final step is to bring the gross margin value into the percentage by multiplying the fraction by 100.
 As a result, we have 32.6%.
 Based on this, you can find out your market position compared to competitors.

-Comprehending gross margin is a vital component of sound financial management (for more, check out these tips from Accounting Department).
+For your business to grow, it is essential to motivate your sales team, provide them with proper tools, and monitor overall sales trends.
+However, comprehending gross margin is a vital component of sound financial management that, eventually, will also contribute to your company’s growth.
 Having either a product or service-oriented business, the metric is a great tool for analyzing performance and ROI.